 Employment Network Grants Report

 This IEEE-USA report reviews the effectiveness of IEEE-USA's employment network strategy in assisting unemployed IEEE members in finding work.
 This report showcases best practices, as well as dos and don’ts in implementing an Employment Network in a local IEEE Section.
 This report is intended to clarify for IEEE Regions and Sections how they can put their own employment network strategy into place, as well how to start and organize an effective Employment Network.

-IEEE-USA held a webinar focused on helping IEEE members/Sections build and maintain support groups to put a boost into a person’s job search.
-In additiona for those considering starting an Employment Network this webinar can be used as a tool to learn:
+This IEEE-USA webinar focused on helping IEEE members/Sections build and maintain support groups to help boost members' job searches.
+For those considering starting an Employment Network, this webinar can be used as a tool to learn:

 - The value of group support

 - Developing a structure

 - Developing relationships

 - Getting results